 As soon as possible after the decision has been made, both it and the nature of any action to be taken are to be communicated in writing to the complainant.
 The Council can defer dealing with any written complaint only if it is of the opinion that issues of law or practice arise on which advice is necessary.
 The complaint is to be dealt with at the next meeting after the advice has been received.

-Complaints about elected, co-opted and independent councillors behaving inappropriately should be made to the Standards Committee of the District Council (via the Monitoring Officer).
+Complaints about elected, co-opted and independent councillors behaving inappropriately should be made to the Monitoring Officer at East Lindsey District Council.